 To setup a device on the Registered wifi you will need to find the device's MAC address.
 This is an address that uniquely identifies your hardware that will allow you to register that device to your campus NetID (username) on our network and use it without directly authenticating from the device.

 You can register your device in our Wireless Device Self Registration System.
-You will login with your campus username and password and then click “Create Device”.
+You will login with your campus username and password and then click "Create Device".
 This will allow you to register one or multiple devices to the network.
-You will also see “Manage Devices” in this system, which will allow you to see a list of devices that are registered to your NetID and remove any devices that you no longer own.
+You will also see "Manage Devices" in this system, which will allow you to see a list of devices that are registered to your NetID and remove any devices that you no longer own.
+If you would like to share access to your device, you will have to enable sharing and type in the NET-ID of the user you would like to share the device with on the self registration page.
 See below for instructions on finding your MAC Address for popular devices.

 What is a MAC address?